Create a paid podcast

 While this subscription page can be shown within your checkout immediately after the transaction goes through, your members can also return to this page in their account at any time by logging in and clicking Podcasts.

-Please note: When a member’s subscription lapses, their private feeds will no longer be accessible.
-If they remain inaccessible for 3+ months, Pocket Casts will stop trying to refresh them — even if the member re-subscribes.
-To fix this, the member will need to contact Pocket Casts' support team.
+When a member’s subscription lapses, their private feeds will stop updating.
+If they remain inaccessible for 3+ months, Pocket Casts, specfically, will stop trying to refresh them — even if the member re-subscribes.
+To fix this, the member will need to contact the Pocket Casts support team.

 This might cause issues with affiliate tracking you have on your site, or you might want to create your own subscription page on your website, bypassing the subscription page in Memberful.

 There are two ways to change this setting when creating or updating a podcast.

 When adding or editing a podcast, you’ll see the following option to show the podcast subscription page within your checkout or not.

 You can also set this individually for any plan with a podcast included, on the Plan Settings page.
 Set the member benefits and content page to display after checkout, following your site-wide automatic redirect URL, or specifying an automatic redirect just for this plan.

 If you want to redirect back to your website, and bypass the member benefits and content page in your checkout, just select No in both places.

 Prevent unauthorized sharing